browzwear/vs-api-documentation/docs/Asset-Management/Colors.md

 ## Creating a Color Library
 ### Code Snippet
 Browzwear allow you to programmatically add a new color library to the Browzwear's app.
-The API for creating a new color library receive JSON (as string) that contains all the information and colors for this library.
+The API for creating a new color library receives a JSON (as a string) that contains all the information and colors for this library.
 For more information, refer to: schema/color/color-lib.json

 <!--DOCUSAURUS_CODE_TABS-->